clevelanda1/HackerNews/README.md

 ### Presented in this project:
 ```
 1 Object-Oriented Python
-2 Working with Dates and Times in Python
+2 Working with Dates and Times
 3 Data Analysis
 4 Report Writing and Organization
 5 Pattern and Trend Identification